Abhishek-yadv/AmazingPythonProjects/README.md

 ### LyricsDownload

-The [LyricsDownload](https://github.com/Abhishek-yadv/AmazingPythonProjects/tree/master/LyricsDownload) project is a Python script that allows you to download lyrics for your favorite songs.
-Simply provide the song name and artist, and the script will fetch the lyrics for you, saving you the hassle of manually searching and copying them from various websites.
+The [LyricsDownload](https://github.com/Abhishek-yadv/AmazingPythonProjects/tree/master/LyricsDownload) project is a Python script that allows you to download lyrics for your favourite songs.
+Simply provide the song name and artist, and the script will fetch the lyrics, saving you the hassle of manually searching and copying them from various websites.

 ### MergingCSV